biocore/empress/README.md

 The top-most tip is only present in right palm samples (colored orange), the second-from-the-top tip is only present in left palm samples (colored blue), and so on.
 The length taken up by a "block" for a given tip is proportional to how many samples of that type contain the tip (relative to the total number of samples containing the tip; it's [not absolute](https://github.com/biocore/empress/issues/322)).

 These sample metadata barplots should match up with the `Sample Presence Information` -- try clicking on the top-most tip, `35bfc371d940cffdc527b7b4dc954456`.
-We know from the barplot that this tip is only present in one right palm sample, and the `Sample Presence Information` summary by `body-site` for this tip confirms this.
+We know from the barplot that this tip is only present in right palm sample(s), and the `Sample Presence Information` summary by `body-site` for this tip confirms this: this particular tip is only present in **one** right palm sample.

 ##### Barplots of continuous feature metadata